pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README2.md

 const API = process.env.REACT_APP_API_URL;
 ```

-Add `useNavigate` so that when a new bookmark is created it navigates back to the index page
+Add `useNavigate` so that it navigates back to the index page when a new bookmark is created.

 ```js
 import { useNavigate } from "react-router-dom";